Experience motoring history in the heart of beautiful Whiteman Park. Visit us today!

 We welcome group bookings, including school groups and car/motorcycle club visits.
 If your group booking is received in advance, one of our volunteers can also provide you with a 45 minute tour of the museum.

-Please contact Motor Museum of Western Australia.
+Please contact the Motor Museum of Western Australia to make a group booking enquiry.

-Motor Museum of Western Australia is a feast for the eyes, with an impressive collection of Western Australian motoring history that spans two halls and a 4,000 square metre area.
+The Motor Museum of Western Australia is a feast for the eyes, with an impressive collection of Western Australian motoring history that spans two halls and a 4,000 square metre area.
 There are over 200 vehicles on display, including 140 cars and 70 motorcycles as well as over 15,000 scale models (the largest collection of scale models on general display in the southern hemisphere) to enjoy.

 You’ll find our earliest vehicle, an 1889 Star, and a wide range of vintage and historic vehicles up to the 1970s in Brockwell Hall.
 In Ricciardo Hall you’ll find vehicles from the 1970s right through to the present day (including muscle cars, race cars and classics), as well as our prized possession – Daniel Ricciardo’s 3 times Grand Prix winning 2014 Red Bull RB10 Formula One car.